 Following their escape, they find acclimating to normal life to be challenging, especially for the little boy.
 This story will pull on your heartstrings and leave you in tears.

-Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book was really good.
+Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book written by a Canadian author was really good.
 There are only a few other book adaptations I would add to that list.
-If you haven’t read this book about motherhood yet, you need to add it to your list.
+If you haven’t read this isolation book about motherhood yet, you need to add it to your list.

 Recently made into an HBO mini-series, this story is another dark one from the writer of Gone Girl.
 This was a psychological thriller and mystery, and it was fabulous!
 I’ve recommended this story to so many people — it’s so much better than Gone Girl.